Meaning of Offer and Acceptance: Everything You Need to Know

 Contracts are the very essence of the way individuals and companies agree to exchange practically everything that anyone can imagine.
 If one party owns something and another party wished to use it, and is willing to pay for that right, a contract is the safest way to make sure both parties are protected in the case of something going wrong.
 No matter how minor or major the exchange, it all starts with an offer being made and that offer being accepted.

 To learn more about the meaning of offer and acceptance in contract law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.